gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-03-07-a-year-in-the-life-of-a-playdate-game-developer.md

 comments: https://twitter.com/gingerbeardman/status/1765829493187297513
 ---

 This week sees the [first Anniversary Sale of Catalog, the official store for Playdate games](https://play.date/games/tags/on-sale).
-This means it's also the anniversary of [Sparrow Solitaire](/2023/04/13/sparrow-solitaire-for-playdate/), which was the first Playdate work I did in 2023 after taking an enforced break.
+This means it's almost the anniversary of [the release Sparrow Solitaire](/2023/04/13/sparrow-solitaire-for-playdate/), which was the first Playdate work I did in 2023 after taking an enforced break.

 So I thought it would be interesting to look back and take stock of the last year of me making stuff for Playdate.
 What did I finish?
 What did I abandon?
 What is still to come?